JohnCoates/Aerial/Readme.md

 ## About HEVC and hardware decoding

-Aerial uses Apple's AV Framework to play the videos as your screensaver.
-When available, AV Framework will use hardware decoding (from your CPU or your graphics card) to minimize the resources needed for video playback.
+Aerial uses Apple's [AVFoundation framework](https://developer.apple.com/documentation/avfoundation) to play the videos as your screensaver.
+When available, AVFoundation will use hardware decoding (from your CPU or your graphics card) to minimize the resources needed for video playback.
 You can find guidelines in the help button next to the `Preferred video format` setting.
 By default, Aerial uses 1080p H.264 videos which is the most compatible format.
 Please note that all HEVC videos are encoded with the `Main10` profile, which may not be hardware accelerated by your machine, while some other HEVC videos (encoded in `Main` profile) will be.

 While we wish to provide everyone with the best setting for their machine, the GVA framework from Apple doesn't let us distinguish HEVC `Main10` profile acceleration from general HEVC acceleration.
 Early feedback we gathered also seems to point that on machines with multiple decoding options (Intel QuickSync and AMD UVD), QuickSync will always be preferred (even if you "force" the discrete GPU use with an external monitor).